Statistician Career Video

 Government

-Statisticians in government organizations analyze population data, create economic forecasts, and evaluate policy impacts.
-For example, they might contribute to census planning, unemployment rate analysis, or resource allocation for public services.
+Government statisticians analyze population data, create economic forecasts, and evaluate policy impacts.
+They might also contribute to census planning, unemployment rate analysis, or resource allocation for public services.

 Finance